 Goa was neither on my wish list nor I had any plans to visit Goa.
 My nephew Avijit and a common friend of ours had planned for Goa preliminary.
-But at last moment, (un)fortunately, our friend blessed with the news of soon to be dad!!
-And thus he had to back out in-spite of his no-refund bookings.
+But at last moment, (un)fortunately, our friend blessed with the news of soon to be a dad!!
+And thus he had to back out in spite of his no-refund bookings.

 Avijit was surprised to see that the flight prices have dropped since he had done his bookings with the friend of ours.
 He helped me by lending some GoCash and immediately we grabbed the offer of return flight for 2 of us on Goibobo.
 Now that flights were booked, it’s time to look for hotels.
 Avijit had bookings on Azzure By Spree at Calangute for first 2 days followed by moving to The Park for a night in Calangute only.
 And then moving to South Goa at Ramada Caravela Beach Resort near Varca for last 2 days.

 We looked up few hotels near to Azzure such as Neelam’s The Grand and Neelam’s The Glitz, but finally we decided to go with Azzure only as that way we can stay at same hotel which would be convenient for us and also the price difference was not much.
 So we straight away booked Azzure for first 3 days.
 But in South Goa, Ramada Caravela looked too costly for us to afford.
 I know, that he’ll be the one who will be playing the bills, but at the end I have to return it one day!!
 So no point in increasing the amount.
 So he helped me finding a nice quaint property Colonia Jose Menino Resort near to Ramada Caravela Beach Resort.